Delray Beach: Walkable town with award-winning beach is a great weekend getaway

 The star of the complex, though, is the garden, which is actually six distinct gardens representing different styles.
 Don’t miss the bonsai collection; some specimens are 400 years old!

-The Morikami has a specially built tearoom where tea ceremonies are held once a month, usually on the third Saturday.
+The Morikami has a specially built tearoom where tea ceremonies are held once a month.

 Wakodahatchee is considered a birding hotspot and the birds are often easy to see, fearlessly feeding right next to the boardwalk.
 The place is a favorite with nature photographers, who wait patiently with their long lenses.
 Kids are always happy to spot one of the alligators.